What is Access to Higher Education?

 What is Access to HE Diploma equivalent to?

 Technically speaking, Access to HE Diploma courses are equivalent to a Level 3 qualification.
-This means that the work you do is generally about A-Level standard.
+This means that the work you do is generally about A-Level standards.

-Previously, the Access to Higher Education also included GCSE equivalencies as well, but that has since been dropped in favour of more of a focus on Key Stage 4 learning.
+Previously, the Access to Higher Education also included GCSE equivalent qualifications as well, but that has since been dropped in favour of more of a focus on Key Stage 4 learning.

 What are the UCAS Points for the course?

-As you will no doubt be aware, your UCAS Tariff Points are hugely important for getting into university.
+Your UCAS tariff points are hugely important for getting into university.
 For an Access to HE Diploma, the tariff points are anywhere between 48 and 144 points, depending on the grade you received from the awarding body.

 What is the Access to HE Diploma grading system?